 W. Keith Campbell

-Dr. W. Keith Campbell is Head of the Department of Psychology.
+Dr. Keith Campbell is the Head of the Department of Psychology.
 He holds a BA from the University of California at Berkeley, an MA from San Diego State University, and a PhD from the University of North Carolina at Chapel Hill.
 Dr. Campbell is the author of more than 150 scientific articles and chapters, and multiple books regarding narcissism.
 His work on narcissism has appeared in The New York Times, USA Today, and Time, and he has made numerous radio and television appearances.
+His talk addresses the complex implications of narcissism and illustrates how we can harness its power and avoid failing under its influence.

 Leah Carmichael